djangodeployment/django-deployment-book/02-dns.rst

 server makes a series of questions to other name servers on the
 Internet:

 1. First, your name server picks up one of thirteen so-called "root name servers".
 The IP addresses of these thirteen name servers are well-known (the official list is at http://www.internic.net/domain/named.root) and generally do not change, and your name server is preprogrammed to use them.
-Your name server tells the the chosen root name server something like
-   this: "Hello, I'd like to know the IP address of djangodeployment.com please."
+Your name server tells the chosen root name server something like this: "Hello, I'd like to know the IP address of djangodeployment.com please."

 2. The root name server replies: "Hi.
 I don't know the address of djangodeployment.com; you should ask one of these name servers,